protofire/Cardano-Developer-Studio/docs/README_SCRIPT.md

 - `6) Mint/Burn NFT CLI`: Run the Mint/Burn NFT policy example.

 For each selection, you can choose to run the scripts inside the container or in the local environment, depending on your setup.

 ### Note to Users

 - Before running the `run.sh` script, ensure Docker is installed and running on your system.
 Follow the installation instructions provided in the previous sections for your respective operating system.
 - The `compose.sh` script, invoked by `run.sh`, handles the intricacies of configuring and starting the Docker Compose services based on your selections.
 It automatically sets necessary environment variables and permissions to ensure a smooth setup experience.

+#### Initial Requirements Checks by the Script

+The main script starts by performing several checks to ensure the environment meets all necessary requirements for successful execution.
+These checks include verifying the presence of a package manager, installing required commands, and confirming that the versions of Bash, Docker, and Docker Compose are sufficient.

+##### What the Script Checks

+1. Package Manager: The script checks if a recognized package manager is available on the system.
+This is crucial for installing other required packages.

+2. Required Commands: The script automatically installs the following essential commands if they are not already present:
+- jq
+- lz4
+- curl
+- grep
+- sed
+- gawk
+- cut

+3. Software Versions: The script verifies that the installed versions of Bash, Docker, and Docker Compose meet the minimum requirements:
+- Bash version 4.0 or newer
+- Docker version 19.03 or newer
+- Docker Compose version 1.25 or newer